danielbrendel/dnyDanigram/README.md

 Danigram is a lightweight photo community platform software.
 Users can register and share images using hashtags.
 Users can comment on posts, like posts, comments and hashtags and highlight users.
 Users can bookmark hashtags and users.
 There is also profile management, notification system and e-mail system.
-The system comes with a friendly installer
+The system comes with a friendly installer.
+For a full feature list see below.

 ## Features:
 + Share images